|| OFFICIAL |

 prior to the beginning date of the leave of absence.
 The request should indicate the times and dates as to when the leave begins and the return to work.
 A copy of the subpoena to serve as a juror or as a witness must be attached.

-Voting - Submit a request to use administrative leave with pay for voting on a Request for Leave Form prior to the beginning date of the leave of absence.
+Voting - A staff member must submit a request to use administrative leave with pay for voting on a Request for Leave Form prior to the beginning date of the leave of absence.
 The request should indicate the times and dates as to when the leave begins and the return to work.

 The supervisor or department/unit head is responsible for reviewing request for leave submissions, determining approval, and notifying the employee of the determination.